CallumBoase/plasmic-supabase/README.md

     5. Add a public page to your app in Plasmic studio
         * Create a new page in Plasmic studio
         * Set it's URL anything that starts with `/public/`.
 This will automatically make it a publicly accessible page.
-3. Click "Publish" in Plasmic studio so all the changes made in Plasmic studio are available to the locally running version of your app.
-Use the settings configured in the basic installation section.
-Wait for it to build.
+3. Make sure your `plasmic-init.ts` file has `preview: true` enabled (as shown in the basic setup instructions above)
-4. On your local machine, open terminal and start your local dev server by running
+4. On your local machine, open terminal and restart your local dev server by hitting `cntrl + c` or `cmd + c` and then
     ```bash
       npm run dev
     ```